DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

 In 2015, the first detection of gravitational waves (GW) enabled a new probe of the Universe and verified general relativity from a new perspective~\citep{Abbott2016}.
 Soon afterwards, in 2017, the successful observation of the electromagnetic (EM) counterpart of a GW source (a kilonova/KN corresponding to GW170817) opened up a new field: Multi-Messenger Astrophysics~\citep[MMA;][]{Abbott2017}.
 In MMA, an astronomical source is detected by not only EM probes but also other physical manifestations, for example GW, high-energy neutrinos, or cosmic rays.
 Detection of these other messengers requires facilities quite different from traditional EM observatories, often with poor spatial resolution for the detections.
 This can make MMA more difficult than the regular multi-wavelength observations.
 Successful MMA observations provide information in more dimensions than traditional techniques, and thus enable a more thorough analysis and detailed modeling of the astronomical source.
 As the physical properties of the astronomical source may vary with time, its MMA observations can also be made at different times, which provide an extra dimension of measurement and enable the study of its dynamic processes in the time domain.
 MMA studies significantly open up new discovery space, e.g., the observations of GW and KN reveal the formation of heavy elements and the physics in extreme environments~\citep{Chornock2017,Kasen2017}.
 Additionally, combining the GW information and the redshift of the EM counterpart provides an independent measurement of $H_0$~\citep{Abbott2017b}.

 A primary goal of MMA is to find the optical counterpart, ideally in multiple wavelength bands, of e.g., a GW source.
 As the number of direct GW detections grows and the sensitivity of GW observatories improves, it becomes urgent to develop a new system that rapidly searches for and identifies the EM counterparts.
 This system should include instruments that perform fast and wide-field follow-up observations, and standardized data processing pipelines that carry out high-speed and consistent analyses.
-With the completion of the Dark Energy Survey~\citep[DES;][]{DES2016} observations in 2019 and the beginning of the Vera C. Rubin Observatory Legacy Survey of Space and Time~\citep[LSST;][]{Ivezic2019} in the next few years, one of the roles of the Dark Energy Camera~\citep[DECam;][]{Flaugher2015} will be searching for the optical counterparts of GW sources.
+With the completion of the Dark Energy Survey~\citep[DES;][]{DES2016} observations in 2019 and the beginning of the Vera C. Rubin Observatory Legacy Survey of Space and Time~\citep[LSST;][]{Ivezic2019} in the next few years\footnote{\rr1{ Typical $5\sigma$ depth of DES and LSST for point sources in 30 sec $r$-band exposures: $\sim23.5$ and $\sim24.5$, respectively.
+Each LSST exposure/visit consists of a pair of 15 sec snaps back to back~\citep{LSST2009,Ivezic2019}, and the DES depth is converted from its 90-sec exposure: $r=23.34$ for $S/N=10$~\citep{Morganson2018,Abbott2018}; the $r$ band has a balance between the seeing and the sky brightness.
+The depth grows with exposure time, and the MMA source detection ideally happens at single exposures.
+Note the goal of this work is not to make a comparison with LSST or other surveys but to present our pipeline. }}, one of the roles of the Dark Energy Camera~\citep[DECam;][]{Flaugher2015} will be searching for the optical counterparts of GW sources.
 DECam is mounted on the 4-meter Blanco Telescope at the Cerro Tololo Inter-American Observatory (CTIO) in Chile (typical seeing $\sim1''$).
 As the instrument used by DES, DECam has 62 science CCDs (each has 2k$\times$4k pixels and a plate scale of $\sim0.263''$ per pixel) and a Field-of-View (FoV) of 2.2$^\circ$ (3 deg$^2$).
 Its wide aperture, large FoV, and sensitive CCDs facilitate efficient and deep observations in ultraviolet (UV), optical, and near-infrared (NIR) bands.
 DECam thus has high efficiency in detecting transients.